nim-lang/Nim/doc/contributing.md

 -----------------------------

-Compile-time breaking changes are usually easier to handle, but for large code bases it can also be much work and it can hinder the adoption of a new Nim release.
+Compile-time breaking changes are usually easier to handle, but for large code bases they can also involve a large amount of work and can hinder the adoption of a new Nim release.
 Additive approaches are to be preferred here as well.

 Examples of compile-time breaking changes include (but are not limited to):